By-Laws of Friends of Old Annville, Inc.

 Section 1.
 Limitation of liability.

-An officer of this society shall not be personally liable for monetary damages as such for any action taken, or any failure to take action, unless the officer has breached or failed to perform the duties of his office under Section 8363 of the Pennsylvania Director’s Liability Act, as from time to time amended, of any successor provision, and the breach or failure to perform constitutes self-dealing, willful misconduct or recklessness.
-This provision shall not apply to the responsibility or liability of an officer pursuant to any criminal statute or the liability of an officer for payment of taxes pursuant to local, State of Federal law.
+A director of this society shall not be personally liable for monetary damages as such for any action taken, or any failure to take action, unless the director has breached or failed to perform the duties of his office under Section 8363 of the Pennsylvania Director’s Liability Act, as from time to time amended, of any successor provision, and the breach or failure to perform constitutes self-dealing, willful misconduct or recklessness.
+This provision shall not apply to the responsibility or liability of an director pursuant to any criminal statute or the liability of an director for payment of taxes pursuant to local, State of Federal law.
 This section 1 shall be applicable to any action taken or any failure to take any action on or after January 27, 1987.

 Section 2.
 Indemnification.

-The society shall indemnify any officer (or employee or agent designated by majority vote of the Board of Directors to the extent provided in such vote) who was or is party or is threatened to be made party to any threatened, pending or completed action, suit or proceedings, whether civil, criminal, administrative or investigative (including action by or in the right of the society) by reason of the fact that he is or was an officer (or employee or agent) of another society, corporation, partnership, joint venture, trust, employee benefit plan or other enterprise, against expenses including attorney’s fees, judgments, fines and amounts paid in settlement actually and reasonably incurred by him in connection with such action, suit, or proceeding.
+The society shall indemnify any director (or employee or agent designated by majority vote of the Board of Directors to the extent provided in such vote) who was or is party or is threatened to be made party to any threatened, pending or completed action, suit or proceedings, whether civil, criminal, administrative or investigative (including action by or in the right of the society) by reason of the fact that he is or was an officer (or employee or agent) of another society, corporation, partnership, joint venture, trust, employee benefit plan or other enterprise, against expenses including attorney’s fees, judgments, fines and amounts paid in settlement actually and reasonably incurred by him in connection with such action, suit, or proceeding.
+This indemnification shall extend to all affirmative defenses and compulsory counterclaims.
 Officers and directors of subsidiaries of the society shall be deemed to be persons acting as an officer or director of another corporation at the request of the society.

 ARTICLE IX.
 DISSOLUTION